 Why do parents need a hosting for their child?

-The families who reach out to us lack a support system able to help them during life's most difficult situations.
-Common reasons that parents request a hosting for their child are:
+The families who reach out to us lack a support system able to help them during difficult times.
+Common reasons that parents request a child hosting are:

 • Homelessness